jmandel/shlinker/README.md

 - `config` (optional): Configuration options for rendering the SHLink widget.
   - `showDetails` (optional): Determines whether to show additional details in the widget.
 Default is `true`.
   - `viewerPrefix` (optional): The prefix to use when generating the SHLink URL for viewing.
+  - `logoOverride` (optional): Set to `null` to remove the logo, or an image URL to replace SMART logo SVG with another image

 ## Customization